golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/zephyr_setup.md

 ## What is Codespaces?

-[GitHub Codespaces is a VM-based build system in a browser](https://github.com/features/codespaces).
+[GitHub Codespaces is a VM-based development environment in a browser](https://github.com/features/codespaces).
 For this training we have preconfigured Codespaces with Golioth tools and the Zephyr toolchain so that you can build Zephyr projects without first installing the tools on your local